Rhythm I

 Washed Up Cafe & Bar

-Local tipWorks before and after the session—light breakfast early, slower drink or occasional event night later.
+Local tipWorks before or after the session.
+Quick breakfast early, slower drink (or the occasional event) later.

 Hangfive Surf & Coffee

-Surf shop and coffee tucked behind Washed Up
+Surf shop with coffee, tucked behind Washed Up

-Boards, clothing, coffee, cakes, and beers behind Washed Up on Avenida do Mar.
-Sometimes live music; always more shop than cafe.
+Boards, clothes, coffee, cakes, beers.
+Behind Washed Up on Avenida do Mar.
+Live music sometimes.
+It's more shop than cafe.

-Local tipHours can be loose—best as a browse-and-coffee stop before the beach or a low-key beer after.
+Local tipHours can be loose.
+Good for a browse-and-coffee before the beach, or a low-key beer after.

 TUGO'S

-Sit-down brunch on Avenida do Mar when you have time
+Sit-down brunch on Avenida do Mar when you're not in a rush

-Local tipBook if the group's mixed—someone always wants a real breakfast, not just espresso.
+Local tipBook if your group is mixed.
+Someone always wants a real breakfast, not just espresso.

 Sol

-Local tipCheck opening days before you build the whole morning around it.
-Coffee quality beats brunch here.
+Local tipCheck opening days before you plan the whole morning around it.
+The coffee beats the food here.

 Padaria do Marquito

-On Rua Primeiro de Maio: croissants, bread, coffee, and simple breakfast plates.
-Mornings get busy.
+On Rua Primeiro de Maio: croissants, bread, coffee, simple breakfast plates.
+Mornings fill up fast.

-Local tipGo early, or accept the queue.
-Best as pastry-and-coffee, not a rushed group order.
+Local tipGo early or expect a queue.
+Works for pastry-and-coffee, not a rushed group order.

 Lagide Coffee & Food

-Cafe and snack spot by the surf schools: breakfast plates, bowls, toasts, banana bread, steady flow of sandy people.
+Cafe and snack spot by the surf schools.
+Breakfast plates, bowls, toasts, banana bread.
+Lots of sandy people passing through.

 Surfers Lodge Restaurant & Bar

-Dinner (and breakfast) at Surfers Lodge when you want a real table
+Breakfast or dinner at Surfers Lodge when you want an actual table

-Restaurant and bar inside the lodge: public breakfast, seasonal cooking, local products, and a wine list that takes the producers seriously.
+Restaurant and bar inside the lodge.
+Public breakfast, seasonal cooking, local ingredients, wine list that actually cares about the producers.

-Local tipBook for a grown-up after-surf dinner, or breakfast without leaving the surf-lodge vibe.
+Local tipBook for a proper after-surf dinner, or breakfast without leaving the lodge mood.

 Java House